Seelengrab/PropCheck.jl/docs/src/shrinktrees.md

 # Shrinking with `Tree`s

-In the [Examples](@ref) we've learnt about various integrated shrinkers.
+In the examples we've learnt about various integrated shrinkers.
 So how does this work under the hood?

 When we `generate` a value from an integrated shrinker, we get some `Tree` out, not the value directly: